exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 #### Round timeout processing

-- If the timeout does not match the current height and round, ignore it (next points should not be performed).
+- If the timeout does not match the current height and round, skip further timeout processing.
-- Add a timeout for the next round.
+- Add a timeout (its length is specified by `round_timeout`) for the next round.
 - If we have a saved PoL, send `Prevote` for `locked_propose` in a new round, check if we have reached the status of **Availability of +2/3 `Prevote`**.
 - Else, if we are the leader, form and send `Propose` and `Prevote` after the